swcarpentry/DEPRECATED-boot-camps/python/ipythonblocks/README.md

         for block in grid:
             block.rgb = (0, 0, 0)

+    This will probably be the first introduction of Pythonic indentation, so talk about that.

     Then demonstrate doing the same thing with the `.animate` attribute, which will show the changes as they happen: